Timed demolition measurements: Extrapolation of quantum measurement data

 is analytic for all $t\in\C$.
 Given $P$ we can therefore expand $f(t)$ in a Taylor series and obtain $P(a|x,\tau)$ \emph{exactly}.

-The above example is unrealistic, in that experimental data has noise and spans a finite set of datapoints.
+The above example is unrealistic, in that experimental data has noise and spans a finite number of datapoints.
 What happens in the (just demanding) regime $\infty>N\gg 1$, $1\gg\delta(x,j)> 0$?
 The problem of extrapolating noisy samples of an unknown analytic function $f(t)$ has been considered before in the computer science literature \cite{extr_analytic}.
 In \cite{extr_analytic2, extr_analytic3,extr_analytic}, it is shown that a least-squares fit by a polynomial of degree $D$ suffices to provide good bounds, in the afore-mentioned regime.
 The choice of $D$ solely depends on the maximum value of the function along a region in the complex plane that encompasses the times $t_1,...,t_N$: in our case, $D=D(E^+,\max_j|t_j|)$.
-The extrapolation method described in \cite{extr_analytic} certainly does not provide optimal extrapolations, but it shows that extrapolations are indeed possible, as long as the experimental dataset contains sufficiently many low-error datapoints.
+The extrapolation method described in \cite{extr_analytic} certainly does not provide optimal extrapolations, but it shows that, under the hard energy support constraint, the measurement statistics of any quantum system can be extrapolated to arbitrary times, as long as the experimental dataset contains sufficiently many low-error datapoints.

-The next interesting question is whether extrapolation problems are also non-trivial in realistic scenarios where both $N$ and $\delta$ take reasonable values.
-We find that the answer strongly depends on the experimentally observed datasets, which can be either problematic or unproblematic.